clayball/drupal-static-review/README.md

 **View the report**

-This script will generate a text file with output from the defined checks.
+This script will generate a report file that includes output from the defined checks.
+Report files are placed in the report/ directory.

+**Now what?**

+Manually review the entries in the report.

+TODO: add more details